sqlparser/gsp_demo/sqlflow/readme.md

-* **fdr**, the value of taraget column effected by the row number of the source table.
-It always happens when the aggregate function is used. the soruce column will be appeard in the where，group by clause.
-This kind of relationship may also appears between the target column and the source table.
+* **fdr**, the value of target column affected by the row number of the source table.
+It always happens when the aggregate function is used. the source column will be appeared in the where，group by clause.
+This kind of relationship may also appear between the target column and the source table.

-* **frd**, the row number of target column is effected by the value of source column.
+* **frd**, the row number of target column is affected by the value of source column.
 The source column usually appears in the where clause.

 The meaning of the letter in `fdd`, `fddi`, `fdr`, `frd`, f: dataflow, d: data value, r: record set.